By Request: To Sabbath or not to Sabbath? Pt. 2

 As it is, Paul clearly said, “Sabbaths”.

-So this is not encouraging them to not observe or to feel free to not observe the Sabbath day (singular) but to not let anyone judge them as sinning, failing to act righteously or as not being forgiven for sins due to not participating in Jewish feast days and festivals – accompanied by their dietary restrictions or their days of ceasing.
+So this is not encouraging them to not observe or to feel free to not observe The Sabbath day (singular) but to not let anyone judge them as sinning, failing to act righteously or as not being forgiven for sins due to not participating in Jewish feast days and festivals – accompanied by their dietary restrictions or their days of ceasing.

-So now we will look at the only other passage which I personally have ever seen used in regards to the Sabbath under the New Covenant and then we will sum up our conclusions on what this all means for us in terms of practice.
+So now we will look at the only other passage which I personally have ever seen used in regards to The Sabbath under the New Covenant and then we will sum up our conclusions on what this all means for us in terms of practice.

 This passage ends with a guarantee and perhaps a warning that whatever you choose, know that you will stand before the Lord and have to offer an account for what you chose and how you lived it.